RULE BRITANNIA

 In 1801 Ireland became an integral part of the United Kingdom and the Union Flag was altered to include the diagonal Cross of St. Patrick, Ireland's patron saint.
 This modification was naturally extended to the ensigns of the Royal Navy, producing the White, Red, and Blue Ensigns as we know them today.

 Credits: Several UK members of the FOTW Mailing List provided the information and images on which these illustrations are based, including Graham Bentram and David Prothero.
-Timothy Wilson's excellent book, Flags at Sea, was also extremely helpful.
-Among other things, it reprints the complete text of the 1864 Order in Council.
+Timothy Wilson's excellent book, Flags at Sea, which reprints the complete text of the 1864 Order in Council, was also extremely helpful.

 THE WHITE SQUADRON